Byont-Ventures/hackathon/PREPARATION.md

 - When you've obtained enough, click "Stop mining and claim rewards."
 - Verify that you are a human, and your funds should appear shortly.

-**Tip**: If you have the resources, you can mine faster by increasing the number of workers to the maximum your machine allows.
+**Note:** If you have the resources, you can mine faster by increasing the number of workers to the maximum your machine allows.

 ### Other Faucets